appimage-packages/appimage-template/README.md

 # appimage-template
-Templates used to create non-KDE appimages
+Appimage template for creating appimages on aci.pangea.pub